-Problem is, I’m not a glass-half-full guy, so I can’t help but see the hurdles in front of each aforementioned path:
+Problem is, I am not a glass-half-full guy, so I can’t help but see the hurdles in front of each aforementioned path:

-1) I’ve been out of the industry for four years now, and even if I’ve tried to keep current by browsing the trades, potential employers likely see me as being out of touch.
+1) I have been out of the industry for four years now, and even if I’ve tried to keep current by browsing the trades, potential employers likely see me as being out of touch.
 And will they want to hire someone who, from their POV, hasn’t worked in four years?
 If so, I fear I’ll have to start from the bottom again, making thousands or even tens of thousands less than I once did.
-I’m not driven by money, but I don’t want to be under-valued, either.
+While I am not driven by money, I don’t want to be under-valued, either.

-2) I’ve yet to meet anyone who’s turned TEFL certification into a 30-year career.
-Rather, those who get work teaching English as a foreign language are often younger than me, sample it in just a couple of cities for just a couple of years, or are willing to do it in places like China and India, countries that I like but have no desire to live in.
+2) I have yet to meet anyone who’s turned TEFL certification into a 30-year career.
+Rather, those who get work teaching English as a foreign language are often younger than me, sample it in just a couple of cities for just a couple of years, or are willing to do it in places like China and India, countries that I like visiting but that I have little desire to actually live in.
 Not to mention, TEFL jobs don’t pay much.
 I could pay my rent and eat cheaply, but there likely wouldn’t be any saving for the future.

 5) Hostel work is actually pretty easy to get, but as far as I know most hostels pay low wages in addition to free dorm lodging to backpackers who wish to stay longer in one particular place.
-That’s great, but not if (as in my case) you already have a place to live.
+That may be a great perk for some people, but not if (as in my case) you already have a place to live.
 Bottom line: the pay sucks.
 This is a short-term deal, not something that would ever enable me to save for the future.